Welcome to Year 5's learning page!

 Term 5 - London

 Welcome to London everyone!
-This term, we will be exploring the magnificent city of London (digitally, creatively and geographically!).
-We will study the marvellous monuments and landmarks as well as focussing our learning eyes on the London...
+This term, we explored the magnificent city of London (digitally, creatively and geographically!).
+We studied the marvellous monuments and landmarks as well as focussing our learning eyes on the London...
 Eye.
-It is at the centre of our learning this term: we will be reading The London Eye Mystery by Siobhan Dowd as our class read and will conjure up the most creative ways in which we believe it to work....
+It was at the centre of our learning this term: we began reading The London Eye Mystery by Siobhan Dowd as our class read and considered ways in which we believe it to work....
 Did you know that some people believe the London Eye is powered by enormous motors and held up by a reinforced steel A-Frame?
 Well, actually it's cleverly counterbalanced and energised by a hardy group of hamsters running on a treadmill being chased by cats...
 I know: unbelievable!

 Term 4 - Hidden Worlds...